Austria Defends Virus Tests Despite Low Numbers - UrduPoint

 Austria Defends Virus Tests Despite Low Numbers

-Austria on Monday defended its mass coronavirus testing programme despite opposition complaints that only around half the targeted number had been tested so far
+Austria on Monday defended its mass coronavirus testing programme despite opposition complaints that less than half the targeted number had been tested so far

-Vienna, (APP - UrduPoint / Pakistan Point News - 14th Dec, 2020 ) :Austria on Monday defended its mass coronavirus testing programme despite opposition complaints that only around half the targeted number had been tested so far.
+Vienna, (APP - UrduPoint / Pakistan Point News - 14th Dec, 2020 ) :Austria on Monday defended its mass coronavirus testing programme despite opposition complaints that less than half the targeted number had been tested so far.

 The programme has been running over the past two weeks.
-Experts and opposition parties have pointed out that only around 30 percent of the population have taken part -- far short of the 60 percent the government initially said it was aiming for.
+Experts and opposition parties have pointed out that only 22 percent of the population have taken part -- far short of the 60 percent the government initially said it was aiming for.

-"It's a successful step to contain the pandemic in Austria," Health Minister Rudolf Anschober told a press conference, adding that two million people across the country had participated in the voluntary tests out of a population of 8.
+"It's a successful step to contain the pandemic in Austria," Health Minister Rudolf Anschober told a press conference, adding that two million people across the country had participated in the voluntary tests out of a population of 8.8 million.

 Anschober said 4,200 cases had been discovered.